stwalkerster/strobelight/README.md

 The timing is not guaranteed to be exact, at the very high speeds the Android system might not be able to control the flash light accurately.

-This application has been developed on a HTC Desire, and has only been tested on a HTC Desire.
+This application has been developed on a HTC Desire, Samsung Galaxy S3, and a OnePlus One and has only been tested on these devices.
 I make no guarantees that this will work on other Android devices, though it probably will if you have a back-facing camera with a flashlight.

 The Camera permission is required to allow the application access to the Camera Flashlight.
 At no point are any pictures taken.